 It also covers wireless audio and multimedia streaming systems used for audio/video transmissions and audio/video synchronisation signals including cordless loudspeakers; cordless headphones; Band II low power FM transmitters operating in the FM Broadcast band 87.5 MHz to 108 MHz are used for the provision of an RF link between a personal audio device, including mobile phone, and the in-car or home entertainment system etc.

+Assistive Listening Systems (ALS) are for use by the hearing impaired in public spaces such as airports, railway stations, churches and theatres, where the transmitter is connected to the audio programme or public address system and the receiver is worn by hearing-impaired users, or integrated into users’ hearing aids.

 Frequency band limits for radio microphones should be regarded as tuning ranges within which a device can be designated to operate.
 In most cases, Appendix 3 indicates those parts of the range that are not available in individual countries but this does not apply to the broadcasting bands at 174-216 MHz and 470-862 MHz where national geographical and licensing restrictions are likely to exist and the national administration should be contacted.

 The sub-bands below are intended for the following applications: